muxyz/website/index.md

 </p>
 </div>

-## Architecture
+## More Info

-Learn about the multi-layered architecture of the OS below
+Learn about the Micro OS

 <ul id="projects">
 <li>L0 <a href="/platform">Platform</a></li>